-- you are allergic to metformin hydrochloride, glibenclamide, any other sulfonylurea medicine such as gliclazide, glipizide, glimepiride, any other sulfonamides or any of the ingredients listed at the end of this leaflet.
-Some of the symptoms of an allergic reaction may include: - o skin rash, itching or hives; - o swelling of the face, lips or tongue which may cause difficulty in swallowing or breathing; - o wheezing or shortness of breath. - Always check the ingredients to make sure you can use this medicine. - you have the following conditions: - o type I diabetes mellitus also known as insulin dependent diabetes - o type II diabetes that is already well controlled by diet alone - o serious complications with your diabetes or any type of metabolic acidosis such as lactic acidosis, diabetic ketoacidosis (a symptom of uncontrolled diabetes, in which substances called ketone
+- you are allergic to metformin hydrochloride (e.g. Diabex, Diaformin, Glucophage), glibenclamide (e.g. Daonil), any other sulfonylurea medicine such as gliclazide (e.g. Diamicron, Glyade), glipizide (e.g. Minidiab, Melizide), glimepiride (e.g. Amaryl, Dimirel), any other sulfonamides (e.g. Septrin) or any of the ingredients listed at the end of this leaflet.
+Some of the symptoms of an allergic reaction may include: - skin rash, itching or hives; - swelling of the face, lips or tongue which may cause difficulty in swallowing or breathing; - $\circ$ wheezing or shortness of breath. - Always check the ingredients to make sure you can use this medicine. - you have the following conditions: - type I diabetes mellitus also known as insulin dependent diabetes - type II diabetes that is already well controlled by diet alone - serious complications with your diabetes or any type of metabolic acidosis such as lactic acidosis, diabetic ketoacidosis (a symptom of uncontrolled diabetes, in which substances called ketone bodies accumulate in the blood - you may notice this as an unusual fruity odour on your breath)

-- bodies accumulate in the blood you may notice this as an unusual fruity odour on your breath) - known or suspected of having a genetic problem causing a mitochondrial disorder such as Mitochondrial Encephalopathy with Lactic Acidosis, and Stroke-like episodes (MELAS) syndrome and Maternal inherited diabetes and deafness (MIDD). - severe liver disease - kidney failure or severe kidney disease - o dehydration (for instance due to persistent or severe diarrhoea or recurrent vomiting), severe blood loss or shock - o severe infection or gangrene - o certain heart or blood vessel problems, including a recent heart attack or heart failure (when the heart fails to pump blood effectively) - o severe breathing difficulties - blood clots in the lung (symptoms include coughing, shortness of breath, chest pain and a fast heart rate) - pancreatitis (symptoms include severe upper stomach pain, often with nausea and vomiting) if associated with severe infection or hypoxia (lack of oxygen) - o alcohol dependence or binge drinking - o porphyria, an inherited disorder - o glucose and galactose malabsorption syndrome or lactase deficiency. - you are currently taking miconazole, either orally or as a mouth gel.
+- o severe liver disease - o kidney failure or severe kidney disease - dehydration (for instance due to persistent or severe diarrhoea or recurrent vomiting), severe blood loss or shock - o severe infection or gangrene - certain heart or blood vessel problems, including a recent heart attack or heart failure (when the heart fails to pump blood effectively) - o severe breathing difficulties - blood clots in the lung (symptoms include coughing, shortness of breath, chest pain and a fast heart rate) - pancreatitis (symptoms include severe upper stomach pain, often with nausea and vomiting) if associated with severe infection or hypoxia (lack of oxygen) - o alcohol dependence or binge drinking - o porphyria, an inherited disorder - glucose and galactose malabsorption syndrome or lactase deficiency. - you are currently taking miconazole (e.g. Daktarin), either orally or as a mouth gel.
 Taking GLUCOVANCE with miconazole may cause an excessive drop in your blood glucose level. - you need to have major surgery or an examination such as an X-ray or a scan involving the injection of contrast medicines that contain iodine into your bloodstream.
 You must stop taking GLUCOVANCE for a certain period of time before and after the examination or the surgery.
 Your doctor will decide whether you need any other treatment for this time.
 It is important that you follow your doctor's instructions precisely. - you are pregnant. - you are breastfeeding. - the expiry date printed on the pack has passed.
 If you take this medicine after the expiry date, it may not work as well. - the packaging shows signs of tampering or the tablets do not look quite right.